1And he departed from there and he came to his hometown, and his disciples followed him.

 41And he took the five loaves and the two fish, and looking up to heaven, he blessed and broke the loaves, and he kept giving the loaves to the disciples to set before them, and he divided the two fish among all the people.

 43And they took up 12 baskets full of broken pieces of bread and fish.

 44And there were 5,000 men who ate [the loaves].

 45And immediately he made his disciples enter into the boat and go ahead of him to the other side, toward Bethsaida, while he himself sent the crowd away.

 46And after he said goodbye to them, he departed to the mountain to pray.

 47And when evening came, the boat was in the middle of the lake and he was alone on the land.

-52for they had not gained any insight from the miracle of the loaves, but their hearts were hardened.
+52because they had not gained any insight from the miracle of the loaves, but their hearts were hardened.

-55and ran around that whole region and began to carry on their beds those who were sick to wherever they heard he was.
+55and ran around that whole region and began to carry on beds those who were sick to wherever they heard he was.

 56And wherever he went, whether into villages or into cities or into the countryside, they laid those who were sick in the marketplaces and begged him to let them touch even the fringe of his cloak, and everyone who touched him was healed.